georgephillips/headless-cms-demo/README.md

-# CloudCannon Headless CMS Demo
+# CloudCannon Headless CMS Demo Decoupled

 This repo illustrates one approach to building a git-based headless CMS using CloudCannon.